Image: Japanese Defense Minister Satoshi Morimoto & Leon Panetta at the Pentagon, Aug 2012.

 Inevitably China, seen by the United States as its major regional and global rival, is watching this development very warily.

-Writing in the Dominion-Post just before the visit the director of the Victoria University Center for Strategic Studies, Robert Ayson, highlighted a potential looming problem.
+Writing in the Dominion-Post just before the visit, Robert Ayson, highlighted a potential looming problem.
 He alluded to a scenario “in 10 or 15 years’ time when US-China strategic competition is more heated…” In such a situation

 the steps New Zealand is taking today may leave us in a more challenging position.
 Each of these minor steps is a test about how clearly we are thinking about our own long-term interests.
 (Co-operation-with-US-a-challenging-strategy, 25 September 2012)